Raqiya-AlMoqbali/Personal-Blog-Website/README.md

 ## Technologies Used

-The blog website template may utilize various technologies, including but not limited to:
+The blog website template utilize this technologies:
 - HTML
 - CSS